atomicwhale/obol-guides/charon_multiple.md

 TLDR: Docker compose makes this setup very easy.
 Clone the repo to a new directory and they will run as two isolated instances.

 ### 0. Important note
-1. [Disclaimer] Not intended for running for the same cluster.
+1. [Disclaimer] This setup is for testig, or running multiple nodes for different clusters.
+It is highly reccomanded to run each nodes on separated machines in a production environment.
 2. [Hardware] Make sure the machine is capable for running multiple nodes.
+A rough guide is ~1.5 GB RAM per node (without EC/BN).
-3. [Ports] Different ports are needed for different nodes, DO NOT use the same ports.
+3. [Ports] Different P2P ports are needed for different nodes, DO NOT use the same ports.
 Instruction on how to change the port can be found below.
-4. [Note on Port forwarding]
+4. [Note] Each P2P port need to be forwarded if you are running behind a NAT (e.g. home router/gateway).

 ### 1. Clone the charon repo into separate directories
-Specify a directory when cloning the repo, for example `charon-distributed-validator-node-1`:
+1. Specify a directory when cloning the repo, for example `charon-distributed-validator-node-1`:
 ```
 # Clone the repo
 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git charon-distributed-validator-node-1`